-This meant that Amnesty was in search of a digital agency with expertise in optimizing businesses digitally in order to extend its “strong voice” to the digital arena.
+This meant that Amnesty was searching for a digital agency with expertise in optimizing businesses to extend its “strong voice” to the digital arena.
 Amnesty contacted Twentyfour (formerly HTML24), and we embarked on a new adventure with supporting Amnesty’s mission digitally as the goal.

 The first phase of a unique digital experience

 The goal is to create a unique digital experience for Amnesty’s visitors.
 The first phase has been to transfer Amnesty’s DNS and server(s) from its old vendor to Twentyfour’s operating setup.
 This will help simplify and reduce the process of reaching Amnesty’s goal of making its “strong voice” digital by creating a unique digital experience for its visitors.
 In addition, it also enables Twentyfour to provide continuous updates and support when needed.